Adult ADHD Psychotherapy and Counselling in London

 ADHD Counselling and Psychotherapy - the Harley Therapy™ approach

-Unlike other forms of psychotherapy that centre around helping you have insights about yourself, these "skills based therapies" work best for ADHD as they teach you new ways of thinking and acting that mean you feel in charge of your life again.
+Unlike other forms of psychotherapy and counselling that centre around helping you have insights about yourself, the "skills-based therapies" recommended for ADHD focus on teaching you coping skills.
+You will learn new ways of thinking and acting that mean you feel in charge of your life again.
 ADHD Therapy includes:

-Call us today or complete our online booking form now to have a confidential first session with one of our highly experienced ADHD counselling psychologists and psychotherapists in the City of London, Canary Wharf, Harley Street or London Bridge.
+Call us today or complete our online booking form now to have a confidential first session in Harley Street, Victoria, London Bridge, or the City of London.
 We look forward to helping you.

 Further reading on adult ADHD